ZRaup/Zachary-Raup/MySQL_port.md

 #### Actionable Insights:
-Based on the SQL query results that analyze test completion trends within the Dognition dataset, several key insights emerge that can be used to optimize user engagement and test participation strategies:
+Based on the SQL query results that analyze test completion trends within the Dognition dataset, several key insights emerge that can be used to optimize test participation strategies and grow user engagement:

 ###### Peak Test Completion Days: